TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 > [!NOTE]
 > Do not confuse *radio waves* with *infrared light* (**IR**) which is also used to transfer information through the air. **IR** is *light* with a wave length invisible to the human eye and often used in *remote controls*.
 Since it is *light*, it needs a direct *line of sight* between *sender* and *receiver*.

-*DIY* projects can use various radio technologies to transmit data wireless.
+*DIY* projects can use various radio technologies to transmit data *over the air*.

 ## Overview
 Radio waves are emissions to the *public*: anyone in the vicinity can detect and read them.
-Even more important: anyone can *interfere* with anyone else in a radio spectrum.
+So anyone can also *interfere* with anyone else in a radio spectrum.

-Many important *public services* rely on robust radio transmission: emergency services, military, infrastructure, etc. This is why sending (and *receiving*) on radio frequencies is highly regulated in most countries.
+Various important *public services* rely on robust radio transmission: emergency services, military, infrastructure, etc. This is why sending (and *receiving*) on radio frequencies is highly regulated in most countries.

 ### Frequencies By Region

-Before you purchase *radio devices* and breakout boards, this are frequency ranges most likely to be *legal* in your region:
+Before you purchase *radio devices* and breakout boards, these are frequency ranges most likely to be *legal* in your region:

 | Region  | Frequency (MHz)  |
 | --- | --- |